contentful/apps/examples/default_values_backend_app/README.md

 2. Update `.env` with
 shell```
-ORG_ID= # Your contentful organisation id
+CMA_TOKEN= # You can obtain this token from the contentful web app ORG_ID= # Your contentful organisation id
 SPACE_ID= # Your contentful spaece id
 ENVIRONMENT_ID= # Your contentul enviornment name